leduftw/rsa/README.md

 # OTR
-Brute force decryption of messages encrypted with RSA algorithm.
+Brute force decryption of messages encrypted with RSA algorithm.<br/>
 Done as coursework project in Fundamentals of Telecommunications.